maul-esel/COM-Classes/spec.markdown

 ## Methods
 ### Interface methods
 Interface classes must wrap all methods the wrapped interface has.
 They must be named the same way (and the capitalization should match, too).

+Read more on parameter and return value handling below.

 ### More methods
 Classes may also provide more methods that ease common tasks for the user.
 They can combine multiple method calls together, and possibly do calls to other DLL functions.